 What does it mean to go up for title?
 How is it judged?

-A Select level soloist may enter as many as four regional solo routines for a regional “Elite 8” title.
-A Classic or Nova level soloist may enter as many as four regional solo routines for a regional “Emerging Artist” title.
+A Select level soloist may enter as many as three regional solo routines for a regional “Elite 8” title.
+A Classic or Nova level soloist may enter as many as three regional solo routines for a regional “Emerging Artist” title.
 “Elite 8” & “Emerging Artist” routines scores are separate and not related to their adjudication score.
 The score is based on the performer’s overall performance ability, personality and entertainment skills in addition to technique.
 Simply choose the routine(s) you wish to enter for the StarQuest regional title by selecting it in online registration.

 My family wants to come watch the competition.
 Is it free to watch?